websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/devops/configuring-a-password-policy.md

    ![Make your desired changes in the configuration window.](configuring-a-password-policy/images/02.png)

+1. When finished, click *Save*.

 **Password Changes:** Allow or prevent password changes, and set a time limit on the validity of password reset links.

 **Password Syntax Checking:** Require a certain syntax when choosing a password.
 You can disallow dictionary words, set a minimum length, and more in this section.

-   **Password History:** Decide how many passwords to keep in the history, preventing old passwords to be reused.
+**Password History:** Decide how many passwords to keep in the history, preventing old passwords from being reused.

 **Password Expiration:** If passwords expire, specify how long passwords are valid, when and whether a warning is sent, and a *Grace Limit*: how many logins are allowed after the password is expired before forcing a password change.

 **Lockout:** Set a maximum number of failed authentication attempts before the account is locked, how long the number of attempts is stored, and how long the lockout lasts.

-1. When finished, click *Save*.

 ## Creating a Custom Password Policy

-Utilizing a custom password policy might be useful in some scenarios.
-For example, if you required certain users or user groups of your Site to have stricter password rules.
+A custom password policy might be useful in some scenarios.
+For example, you may want certain Users or User Groups to have stricter password rules.
 To create a custom policy,

 1. Navigate to *Control Panel* &rarr; *Security* &rarr; *Password Policies*.